Welcome to Hertfordshire Walker

 Park in the public car park at Mardley Heath Nature Reserve (location - https://w3w.co/length.splash.again).

-1: Walk to the SE corner of the car park and take the path that heads E with Heath Road on your right and a steep drop on your left.
-Continue until you drop down to a gap in the hedge.
-Go through the gap, turn right, and follow the path round to the right with the field on your left and the hedgerow on your right.
+1: Walk to the SE corner of the car park then take the path that heads E with Heath Road on your right and a steep drop on your left.
+Continue until you drop down to a gap in the hedge (location - https://w3w.co/valid.jets.bells).
+Go through the gap, turn right, then follow the path round to the right with the field on your left and the hedgerow on your right.

-Turn left on Heath Road, cross the railway bridge, and follow the road round to the right where it joins the B197 London Road on Mardley Hill (location - https://w3w.co/loves.rust.thanks).
+Turn left on Heath Road, cross the railway bridge, then follow the road round to the right where it joins the B197 London Road on Mardley Hill (location - https://w3w.co/loves.rust.thanks).

-Turn right on the pavement running alongside the B197, cross the road, and continue heading SW for 75m looking out for a footpath sign on the left (location - https://w3w.co/manual.riders.swear).
+Turn right on the pavement running alongside the B197, cross the road, then continue heading SW for 75m until you reach a bridleway on the left (location - https://w3w.co/manual.riders.swear).

-2: This is Woolmer Green bridleway 10 to Robbery Bottom Lane.
-Follow this path SE for 530m until you reach Robbery Bottom Lane (location - https://w3w.co/juror.simple.notice).
+2: Turn left on Woolmer Green bridleway 10 then head SE for 530m until you reach Robbery Bottom Lane (location - https://w3w.co/juror.simple.notice).

-Continue heading SE along the lane for 80m looking out for a footpath sign on your left at the point where the lane swings right (location - https://w3w.co/junior.nuns.judges).
+Continue heading SE along Robbery Bottom Lane for 80m until you reach a footpath on your left at the point where the lane swings right (location - https://w3w.co/junior.nuns.judges).

-3: Take this path, Woolmer Green bridleway 24 and continue heading S for 420m keeping the woodland on your right and the hedgerow and fields on your left until you reach a fork in the path (location - https://w3w.co/voice.with.twice).
+3: Turn left on Woolmer Green bridleway 24 then head S for 420m, keeping the woodland on your right and the hedgerow and fields on your left, until you reach a fork in the path (location - https://w3w.co/voice.with.twice).

-4: At the fork take the left-hand path, Woolmer Green footpath 24, and head SE for 530m until you reach a four-way junction (location - https://w3w.co/media.basic.chops).
+4: At the fork take the left-hand path, Woolmer Green footpath 25, then head SE for 530m until you reach a four-way junction (location - https://w3w.co/media.basic.chops).

-5: Take the right-hand path, Welwyn footpath 32 and head SW for 580m first crossing a field and then keeping the woodland on your right and the fields on your left.
+5: Take the right-hand path, Welwyn footpath 32, then head SW for 580m first crossing a field and then keeping the woodland on your right and the fields on your left.

-At the top of the hill follow the path round as it bends to the right.
-Continue following the path through the woodlands until it bends sharp left at a point that looks like a T-junction but is actually just a bend in the path.
+At the top of the hill, follow the path round as it bends to the right.
+Continue through the woodland until the footpath bends sharp left at a point that looks like a T-junction but is actually just a bend in the path.

 6: When you reach a T-junction (location - https://w3w.co/meal.calls.using) you will see a field ahead of you.
-Take the right turn, Welwyn bridleway 26, and head NW for 80m until you reach a wooden fence with a yellow arrow.
-Take the path on your left, Welwyn footpath 27, and follow it NW for 250m until you reach the woodland (location - https://w3w.co/bridge.puddles.desire).
+Take the right turn, Welwyn bridleway 26, then head NW for 80m until you reach a wooden fence with a yellow arrow.
+Turn left on Welwyn footpath 27 then follow it NW for 250m until you reach woodland (location - https://w3w.co/bridge.puddles.desire).

 7: Just beyond the tree look out for a track on your left.
-Take this track, Welwyn footpath 29, and head SSW for 940m following yellow signposts.
-As you walk you will pass an air vent for the mainland railway line running through a tunnel underneath.
+Take this track, Welwyn footpath 29, then head SSW for 940m following yellow signposts.
+You will pass an air vent for the mainland railway line running through a tunnel underneath.
 It's worth stopping for a moment to hear the noise of the trains as they pass below.

 One of the air vents for the mainline railway tunnel running beneath the woodland Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0